 Hoya krimson princess propagation

-I have a post all about how to propagate all hoya carnosa varieties—including the princess.
-You can check that post out for all of the detailed info, but here is an overview!
+I have a tutorial all about how to propagate all hoya carnosa varieties—including the princess.
+You can check that guide out for all of the detailed info, but here is an overview!

 One of my favorite ways to propagate hoya krimson princess is using a stem cutting in sphagnum moss.
 The stem cutting should look a lot like the cutting below, having a handful of leaves on it and an inch or two of stem with the leaves removed.